Medical therapeutics and diagnostics is a hotbed of innovation.

-Here, companies with proprietary core technology tap the expertise of our Motion Solutions team to field products that can improve patient outcomes and save lives.
+Here, companies with proprietary core technology tap the expertise of our Motion Solutions team to engineer medical devices and robotic equipment that can improve patient outcomes and save lives.
 We work with organizations at a variety of levels, depending upon their needs.
 In some cases, we collaborate closely, meeting on a weekly basis to share design advances, test results, and prototypes.
 In others, we may re-engineer an existing product to boost manufacturability or decrease costs.
-Our focus is always on addressing client needs, providing the services and expertise that will help them most quickly achieve their goals.
+Our focus with our medical device engineering is always on addressing client needs, providing the services and expertise that will help them most quickly achieve their goals.

 The medical sector presents many challenges to manufacturers.
-Devices need to perform to high levels, offering repeatable, reliable performance.
+Medical devices are engineered to perform to high levels, offering repeatable, reliable performance.
 Duty cycles may be low but end-users typically expect long lifetimes with minimal maintenance.
 Devices must meet strict standards for safety and for the generation of electronic noise.
 If they are patient facing, audible noise may also be an issue.
 Add to this constant cost pressure and it is clear that medical device manufacturers have their work cut out for them.
 The role of Motion Solutions is to help them field the best possible product and do it at the lowest price point.

-The MOSO Advantage
+The Motion Solutions Advantage

-The design of automated patient beds helps showcase our safety skills.
+The design of automated patient beds helps showcase our safety skills when engineering medical devices.
 A typical multi-axis patient bed includes many places where the hands or feet of a patient or caregiver could potentially get trapped and injured.
 We mitigate these risks with redundant safety measures.
 The system monitors the drive current to disengage in the event of a spike.
 We also include mechanical limits whereby if the drive forces get too high, the motion assembly will automatically disengage.
 At this point, the design features both electrical and mechanical safety measures.
 Good bed design also includes redundant feedback devices on all axes and dual-button control systems to prevent unintended motion.